How To Install A DIY Slat Wall | Easy Modern Accent Wall Idea

 Lumber prices are literally insane right now.
 Even since we worked on this project a few weeks ago, the costs have gone up even more!
 We’re doing all we can to try to keep lumber costs down over here, which means getting creative on the type of wood we’re using for our woodworking projects!

-When I went to plan out the supplies we needed for this wood slat wall, and I was flippin’ shocked when I realized that just the wood for this tiny little corner accent wall was going to be over $670.
-The sticker shock got me and I had to pivot.
+When I went to plan out the supplies we needed for this wood slat wall, I was flippin’ shocked when I realized that just the wood for this tiny little corner accent wall was going to be over $670.
+The sticker shock got me and I had to pivot this entire project.

 By ripping down wood slats from plywood, we saved about $500.
 Can you believe that??